Hosting virtual audits isn't a new phenomenon; the ZenQMS Quality Team frequently hosts multiple virtual audits a week.

 - Analyze possible risks and challenges and how to address them

-- Hold a practice, virtual audit
+- Perform a trial run of your virtual audit

 - Ensure you have all the necessary documents at the ready